 The Program Goals describe the expected accomplishments of graduates during their first few years after graduation.
 The program goals have been derived from and support the mission statement of the American University of Ras al Khaimah.

 The Petroleum Engineering Program at AURAK aims to:

-- Prepare graduates with appreciation for the value of continuing professional development in maintaining their professional competence, through participation and leadership in professional organizations.
+Prepare graduates with an appreciation for the value of continuing professional development in maintaining their professional competence, through participation and leadership in professional organizations.

 AURAK has adopted ABET’s a-k outcomes for Petroleum Engineering Program.
-The outcomes for program are:
+The outcomes for the program are:

 Competency in mathematics through differential equations, linear algebra, probability, and statistics; and engineering subjects including the strength of materials, fluid mechanics and thermodynamics, and the ability to apply these to practical petroleum engineering problems.

 An ability to design and conduct different petroleum laboratory experiments, as well as to analyze and interpret data.